Administrative & Office Support job market report cover, San Diego-Chula Vista-Carlsbad, CA, 2026-06

 Career Switchers

-Biggest mistake: Trying to jump straight into executive-support roles without recent proof of office systems, scheduling, or records accuracy.
+Biggest mistake: Trying to jump straight into high-end executive assistant roles without showing document control, calendar management, or stakeholder coordination.

 Salary Reality